Postgraduate Diploma in Clinical Psychology

 To apply, three copies of the following documents must be submitted to the Clinical Administrator:

 - completed PGDipClinPsyc application form

-Applications will be reviewed and undergo a short-listing process.
-Short-listed applicants will be invited to attend a panel interview at the School.
-Following the interview, the panel will invite successful applicants to join the Programme.
+Applications will be reviewed and undergo a shortlisting process.
+Shortlisted applicants will be invited to attend a panel interview at the School.

-Students submitting applications are advised to proceed with enrolment in other study options such as Honours, to ensure enrolment deadlines are not missed.
-Successful applicants accepted into the programme will have their enrolment changed to reflect the first year of the Clinical Programme.
+Students submitting applications should proceed with enrolment in other study options, such as Honours, to ensure enrolment deadlines are not missed.
+Successful applicants accepted into the programme will have their enrolment changed to reflect first year of the clinical programme.

-- Please note that final acceptance into the Provisional Year (honours year) is conditional upon the outcome of a Police check.
+- final acceptance into the provisional year (Honours year) is conditional upon the outcome of police vetting

-Some agencies where students undertake placements (e.g., District Health Boards) may require students to undergo a health screening test and/or have some immunisations (e.g., for TB) prior to commencing the placement.
+- some agencies where students undertake placements (e.g. District Health Boards) may require students to undergo a health screening test and/or have some immunisations prior to commencing the placement

-For further information regarding the Clinical Programme please contact:
+For further information regarding the Clinical programme contact: